LSU HPC Policy

 An allocation is considered valid so long as a positive resource balance remains, and the expiration date has not been exceeded.
 Once an allocation expires, or has been fully consumed, users accounts will be blocked from submitting work against the allocation.
 There is no mechanism for extending an allocation beyond one year, nor for adding resources once an allocation has been expended.

-User accounts must be associated with a valid allocation, and if not, will be retained for a maximum of 1 year pending authorization against a renewed or different allocation.
+User accounts must be associated with a valid allocation, and if not, will be retained for a maximum of 1 year pending authorization against a valid alloation.
 With these restrictions in mind, the PI is required to use the tools provided to monitor system usage and control authorization of project member accounts.
 PIs are strongly advised to carefully budget their usage appropriately throughout the year.
 Automatic reminder emails will be sent by the management system as an allocation nears expiration.
 PIs are ultimately responsible for assuring that a current and actively monitored management email address has been assigned to each allocation.

-Back to Top2.5.
+Back to Top3.5.
 Early Allocation Access

-Back to Top3.
+Back to Top4.
 Machine Access Policy

-3.1.
+4.1.
 Job Queueing

 Various workload balancing algorithms are used to determine how jobs are assigned resources on a given machine.
 The way a job is handled is determined by the job queue it is submitted to.
 Efficient use of the queuing system requires that users request runtimes consistent with estimated runtimes of their jobs.
 In particular, requesting more time than is necessary for a particular job can lead to inefficient and unfair queuing.
 Therefore, users that routinely request more time than is needed for their jobs are subject to a priority penalty that will lower the priority of their jobs.
 Each system sets a maximum number of jobs that a single user may have running without special permission (see below).
 There is no limit to the number of jobs that a particular user may have queued.
 Users that wish to obtain a higher priority for their jobs may use special priority queues (see below).